SherG/cool-iron/blog/quit-facebook.md

 Secondly, even if the Post-it note is accurate (and that's a big 'if' given nuanced problems that have ensued), is there any evidence that these notes change people’s minds?
 Do they perhaps make people <em>more</em> interested in the comment, once it’s labeled — implicity —  subversive or <em>transgressive</em>?

+I never had a warning label appended to a post of mine, and I was not active on Facebook after they started doing this.
+But such an ecosystem has zero appeal to me.
 My logical mind is functioning fine.
 I don’t need Facebook’s omnipresent hall monitors (whether algorithmic or otherwise) to do my thinking for me.

-Such an ecosystem has zero appeal for me.

 ## Busybodies Push Facebook Into the Strait of Messina